 Intensive English Program

 This full-time academic program for all English language learners is ideal for learning English through immersion.
-The Intensive English Program uses proven methods designed to accelerate second language learning by following the highly effective and innovative Focal Skills Approach to language learning.
+The Intensive English Program uses proven methods designed to accelerate second language learning by following the highly effective and innovative Focal Skills Approach to language acquisition.
 Emphasis is placed on language skills and cultural understanding necessary to enroll in college courses or to excel in the workplace.
 This program can also provide support for language learners enrolled in credit classes.
-There are 3 modules – 1) Listening, 2) Reading, and 3) Writing.
-In addition to the modules, a variety of elective courses are offered to enhance and enrich English language learning.
-The Pre-Collegiate level is the final course in the program and offers academic / advanced English instruction, as well as a post-secondary pathway program of study combining developmental ESL and credit-bearing coursework to prepare international students for college-level coursework.
+There are 4 levels: 1) Listening, 2) Reading, 3) Writing, and 4) Pre-Collegiate.
+The Pre-Collegiate level is the final course in the program and offers academic / advanced English instruction, as well as a post-secondary pathway program of study to prepare international students for college-level coursework.
+In addition to the normal semester classes, a variety of elective courses are offered to enhance and enrich English language learning.

-Every four weeks, students are re-assessed and have the opportunity to move to the next module or remain in the same module for more practice.
-The Pre-Collegiate level is a 12-16 week course.
-Enrollment is limited to the first two sessions of the semester.
-During the fall and spring semesters, classes meet for 20 hours a week, Monday through Thursday from 9:00 to 11:30 a.m. and 12:00 to 2:30 p.m.
-Summer intensive workshops are also held and meet from 9 a.m. to 1:00 p.m., Monday through Thursday.
-Summer workshops are offered in June and July.
+Every eight weeks, students are re-assessed and have the opportunity to move to the next module or remain in the same module for additional training.
+Level 1: Listening and Level 2: Reading are both 8+ weeks.
+Level 3: Writing and Level 4: Pre-Collegiate are both a mandatory 16 week (1 full semester) course.
+During the fall and spring semesters, classes meet for 20 hours a week, Monday through Thursday from 9:00am to 11:30am and 12:00pm to 2:30pm.
+Summer intensive workshops are offered in June and July and meet Monday through Thursday from 9:00am to 1:00pm.

 CSF 001 Listening Module